Date: Feb 3rd, 2018

-5. Use of public/private/commercial/Trail Magic/ services are allowed any time during the race.
+5. Use of public/private/commercial/Trail Magic/ services are allowed any time during the ride.
 Trail Magic is the kindness of a stranger and works off the philosophy that it is a possible resource available to any other racer on the course.

 6. The clock starts at the beginning of the stage at 8am and stops when you reach the finish.
 There is only one stage – rest as you need, but the clock keep ticking.

-7. Fastest time wins.
+7. Fastest time will be recognized and noted.